apache/incubator-kie-kogito-website/community.md

 * Writing documentation and quickstarts
 * Fixing bugs or even just opening an issue
 * Suggesting new features and improvements

+Join us on the mailing list or chat if you're looking for an opportunity to help out or have a great idea you would like to share!